...they are precious in His sight.

 BLOCK/MANIPULATIVE CENTER

-This center gives children the opportunity to work together to create structures with the blocks.
-It is also used for developing fine motor skills and eye-hand coordination by working with puzzles, Legos®, and other small toys.
+This center gives children the opportunity to work together to create structures with blocks.
+It is also used for developing fine motor skills and eye-hand coordination by working with puzzles, LEGOs, and other small toys.

 COMPUTER CENTER